George T. McDonald: Career

 In the mid-1960s, he dropped out of college and went on to join a department store as a salesman in New Jersey, before going on to serving as an executive on clothing companies in New York's Garment District.
 It was at this time that he was exposed to the homeless in New York City's parks, subways, and streets.
-He quit his job in the mid-1980s, and went to try living on minimum-wage jobs including at mailroom.
+He quit his job in the mid-1980s, and took a vow of poverty.
 He volunteered at the Coalition for the Homeless, serving the homeless at the Grand Central Terminal.
 When a homeless acquaintance of his, later named "Mama Doe", died on Christmas day, when she was expelled from camping at the terminal, he set up The Doe Fund to pressure city officials to find homes for the homeless.

 In 1988, he received a contract from the city to help renovate some of the city's unused buildings by employing people experiencing homelessness to perform basic construction and renovation.
 However, the fund was staring at bankruptcy when the city sold off the buildings that the group was working on.
-It was then that he started a street worker program, initially shovelling snow from streets in the Upper East Side, and later getting a street cleaning deal.
+It was then that he started a street worker program, initially shoveling snow from streets on the Upper East Side, and later getting a street cleaning deal.
 This was the time that the program's jobs program Ready, Willing, & Able, was launched.
-During the 1990s, when there was broad consensus that welfare handouts were not creating self reliance, he spoke out for low-wage starting jobs as a means to encourage social mobility rather than just seeking handouts.
+During the 1990s, as welfare programs came under political attack, he advocated for low-wage jobs as a means to encourage social mobility.
 The fund then provided job training, placement services, and meals for the homeless.
 The fund also provides transitional beds, affordable housing, and support for HIV/AIDS patients, low income families, and those suffering from mental and physical disabilities.

 McDonald ran an unsuccessful campaign for the mayoral position for New York City in 2013.
 He was on the board of Port Authority of New York and New Jersey from 2017 until his death.

 Personal life

 He had two marriages that ended in divorce before he married Harriet Karr.
-McDonald met Karr, a screenwriter, who had earlier written a script on April Savino, a nineteen year old homeless, at the latter's funeral.
+McDonald met Karr, a screenwriter, who had earlier written a script on April Savino, a nineteen year old homeless woman, at the latter's funeral.
 McDonald died on January 26, 2021, from cancer at the NewYork-Presbyterian Hospital in Manhattan, New York.